 6. Fatty Fish

-Fatty fish contain omega-3 fatty acids which the body needs to:
+Fatty fish contain omega-3 fatty acids which the body needs to make hormones and fight inflammation.

 When choosing your fish, stay away from farmed fish.